steveseguin/social_stream/README.md

-admin | boolean | Whether they are a "priviledged" user or not bot | boolean | Whether the user is a bot / host or not question | boolean | Whether the message is a certified question or not uniqueid | string | Some form of unique user ID / username.
-Useful if the display name isn't unique or if needing the user ID external API needs karma | float | 1.0 is a happy message; 0.0 is negative message, so 0.1 is likely bad.
+admin | boolean | Whether they are a "priviledged" user or not bot | boolean | Whether the user is a bot / host or not question | boolean | Whether the message is a certified question or not userid | string | Some form of unique user ID / username for the source type.
+Useful if the display name isn't unique or if needing the user ID external API needs, like user blocking karma | float | 1.0 is a happy message; 0.0 is negative message, so 0.1 is likely bad.
 AI generated id | integer | This is maintained mostly internally, but it's an internal message ID value private | boolean | whether this is a private/direct message; typically won't be made public by default